Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Live services can reach a point where no more content will be produced - existing content will be played back by clients and once they reach the end, playback will cease.

 Services SHALL define a fixed duration for the last [=period=], remove the `MPD@minimumUpdatePeriod` attribute and cease performing MPD updates to signal that no more content will be added to the MPD.
 The `MPD@type` MAY be changed to `static` at this point or later if the service is to be converted to a static MPD for on-demand viewing.

-## Leap seconds ## {#timing-leapseconds}

-This section is intentionally left blank to indicate that the leap seconds topic is out of scope of this proposal.

 ## Forbidden techniques ## {#timing-nonos}